SimBench: Benchmarking the Ability of Large Language Models to Simulate Human Behaviors

 \section{Experimental Setup}

-\textbf{Tested Models:} To demonstrate the utility of \textsc{SimBench} and answer our six research questions (\S\ref{sec: intro}), we evaluate 45 state-of-the-art LLMs on SimBench.
-This includes both commercial and open-weight, base and instruction-tuned models\footnote{We use the term ``instruction tuning'' to refer to any alignment related post-training, including by not limited to the narrowly defined instruction tuning}, with model sizes ranging from 0.5B to 405B parameters.
-Table~\ref{tab:total_variation_main} shows the full list of models.
+\textbf{Tested Models:} To demonstrate the utility of \textsc{SimBench} and answer our six research questions (\S\ref{sec: intro}), we evaluate 45 recent LLMs.
+This includes both commercial and open-weight, base and instruction-tuned models, with sizes ranging from 0.5B to 405B parameters.
+Table~\ref{tab:total_variation_main_expanded} lists all models.

 \textbf{Model Elicitation:} For each model, we collect predictions for the two main splits of \textsc{SimBench} (\S\ref{subsec: simbench - splits}).
 To obtain model response distributions, we use one of two methods, depending on model type: 1) For base models, we directly extract \textbf{token probabilities} for each response option based on first-token logits.
 This is a natural way of eliciting a distribution out of an LLM, especially a base LLM.
-2) For instruction-tuned models, we follow recent literature on LLM calibration and distribution prediction~\citep{tian-etal-2023-just,meister-etal-2025-benchmarking} and use \textbf{verbalized distributions}, e.g., ``Option A: 30\%, Option B: 70\%'', elicited through prompting.
+2) For instruction-tuned models, we follow recent literature on LLM calibration and distribution prediction~\citep{tian-etal-2023-just,wang-etal-2024-answer-c, meister-etal-2025-benchmarking} and use \textbf{verbalized distributions} (e.g., ``Option A: 30\%, Option B: 70\%'') elicited through prompting.
 We empirically validate this methodological choice in Appendix~\ref{app:elicitation_validation}, which provides strong evidence that verbalized distributions substantially and consistently outperform direct token probabilities for instruction-tuned models.
-This ensures each model class is evaluated under its optimal conditions.
+This ensures each model class is evaluated using its most suitable answer elicitation method.